 Here are the top-10 “lifespan champions” among the 2,500 or so people in our family database:

-We have recorded Walter Book Brant as having lived 103 years.
-And along with him, five of the other people on our top-10 list were born between 1888 and 1899.
+We have recorded Ola D. Swetnam of Kentucky as having lived 103 years, 312 days.
+And including her, seven of the people on our top-10 list were born between 1883 and 1894.
 That actually matches a historic trend.
 (See below.)